 - Whatever you do, give her space.
 Micromanaging may be necessary for the beginning, but if you overdo it, your domestic helper could feel uncomfortable and unhappy with her work.

 - Talk to your domestic helper to ensure your instructions are clear.
 Even if you want her to work autonomously, she will still have to follow certain instructions.
 You will need to tell her clearly and explicitly your family preferences, rather than expect her to figure that out.
 What may seem normal to you, is probably not to her.
 You might even have to tell her your household’s hygiene habits, if you want her to keep on what you were used to doing before.
 Be clear when you want her to follow your instructions and when she can decide on her own.

 - Give her a schedule of weekly and daily tasks with priorities clearly listed.
 You may prefer your towels to be washed every three days and your bedding weekly, but she will not know this unless you tell her.
 Prioritize the duties for her in case she cannot finish them all due to unforeseen circumstances.

 - Help her to also create her own schedules so that she can make adjustments the longer she works for you.
 She may find a different schedule more efficient, especially as duties will change as your kids grow and she will be able to handle them autonomously.

 - Accept that she won’t be perfect at everything.
 Let’s face it, nobody is.
 If things work well for a while and suddenly deteriorate, do talk to her so that your expectations are reiterated.

-With this list, you should be able to train your helper and enable her to take more initiative.
-However, if you continue to be dissatisfied with her progress and initiative-taking, you may eventually have to consider terminating her contract.
+With this list, you should be able to train your domestic helper and enable her to take more initiative.
+However, if you continue to be dissatisfied with her progress and enterprise while you talked to her about it, you may eventually have to consider terminating her contract.
 If you do decide to terminate her contract, do this in mutual agreement so that you both have time to look for the right match.